firekann/vulcan.site/content/blog/pfsense-telegraf-error/en/index.md

 	deadline = 0
 ```

-This enables telegraf to ping specified IPs and check if the target servers are alive.
-However, this feature is optional and can be disabled in the pfSense telegraf settings.
+This section allows Telegraf to send ping messages to specified IP addresses and receive results to verify if the target servers are alive.
+It is not a mandatory feature and can be disabled in the pfSense Telegraf settings.

-## 2.2 Where the Error Occurs
+### 2.2 Location of the Error

-The error message indicates that line 132 in `telegraf.inc` causes the error because `implode(',', NULL)` is invalid.
-This happens because `$monitor_hosts` is `NULL`.
-If the `ping_host_*` values in `$telegraf_conf` are empty, `$monitor_hosts` remains unset or `NULL`.
-In PHP, a variable that is not explicitly initialized can be `NULL`, and PHP 8 does not allow `implode` to be called with a `NULL` value.
+The error message indicates that the error occurs at line 132 of `telegraf.inc` due to `implode(',', NULL)`.
+When examining line 132 of the `telegraf.inc` file, the code `$monitor_hosts = implode(",", $monitor_hosts);` is found, implying that `$monitor_hosts` is `NULL`.
+Why does this happen?
+Before line 132, the `if` statements attempt to add `ping_host_*` values to the `$monitor_hosts` array.
+If there are no `ping_host_*` values in `telegraf_conf`, `$monitor_hosts` remains empty.

+In PHP, variables are automatically created when they are first used, even if they are not explicitly initialized.
+However, if a variable is not explicitly initialized, it can have a `NULL` value.
+Therefore, if none of the conditions in the `if` statements are satisfied, `$monitor_hosts` can end up being `NULL`.

+pfSense CE 2.7 uses PHP version 8.
+In PHP 8, calling `implode` with a `NULL` value is not allowed.
+As a result, the format `implode(',', NULL)` will trigger an error.

+This change in PHP's behavior means that the previously acceptable code now results in an error in pfSense 2.7.
+The solution involves ensuring that `$monitor_hosts` is always initialized as an array before it is used in the `implode` function.
+This can be done by initializing `$monitor_hosts` as an empty array before the `if` statements.

-## 2.3 Why Did This Error Occur After the Upgrade?
+### 2.3 Why Did the Error Occur After the Upgrade?

-The upgrade notes for pfSense CE 2.7 indicate that PHP was upgraded from version 7.4.X to 8.2.6.
-In PHP 7, calling `implode` with a `NULL` value was allowed, but in PHP 8, stricter type checking causes an error.
-Hence, upgrading pfSense caused this issue due to the new PHP version.
+Reviewing the pfSense CE 2.7 upgrade notes, it becomes clear that the PHP version was upgraded from 7.4.X to 8.2.6.
+In PHP 7, it was permissible to call `implode` with a `NULL` value.
+Depending on the implementation, the return value of `implode` could be either `NULL` or an empty string.
+Therefore, even if `$monitor_hosts` contained nothing, no error would occur.

+However, as previously explained, PHP 8 enforces stricter type checking.
+As a result, calling `implode` with a `NULL` value triggers an error.
+Consequently, when upgrading from pfSense 2.6 to 2.7, the PHP version was also upgraded to version 8, which introduced this issue.

+The change in PHP's behavior due to the version upgrade directly caused the problem.
+The code that worked correctly in PHP 7.4.X no longer functions as expected in PHP 8.2.6 because of the stricter type enforcement, leading to the observed error.

-## 2.4 Why Was This Not Prevented?
+### 2.4 Why Wasn't This Prevented?

-Telegraf works even if `urls` is empty.
-The `telegraf/plugins/inputs/ping/ping.go` file handles this scenario gracefully:
+First, it's important to note that Telegraf functions without any issues even if the URLs are empty.
+Let's look at the relevant code in `telegraf/plugins/inputs/ping/ping.go`.

 ```go
 func (p *Ping) Gather(acc telegraf.Accumulator) error {